Managing Autism Behavior Problems in the Classroom

 Learning Disabilities

 A significant percentage of individuals with autism also have learning disabilities.
-Research by the Center for Disease Control and Prevention (CDC) shows a strong overlap between autism and learning disabilities, with 60-70% of people who have autism also experiencing learning disabilities [1].
+Research by the Centers for Disease Control and Prevention (CDC) shows a strong overlap between autism and learning disabilities, with 60-70% of people who have autism also experiencing learning disabilities [1].
 Reading disabilities have been found to be the most common comorbid learning disability among autistic children [1].
 This means that autistic students may face difficulties in acquiring and mastering reading skills, which can impact their overall academic progress.

 Comprehension Delays